-* someone who lives in Canada or Mexico and wants to work in the U.S.
+* someone who lives in Canada and wants to work in the U.S.

 * anyone who is looking for a job.
-It doesn’t matter where they live as long as they live in the U.S., Canada, or Mexico.
+It doesn’t matter where they live as long as they live in the U.S., or Canada.

 * anyone who is not looking for a job.
 I’ll recruit them anyway and sooner or later they will be interested